DongzeHE/scpca-docs/docs/merged_objects.md

 | `cellassign_max_prediction`  | If cell typing with `CellAssign` was performed, the annotation's prediction score (probability)  |

+Note that, unlike for {ref}`individual SCE objects<sce_file_contents:singlecellexperiment cell metrics`, cluster assignments are not included in the `colData`.

 ## Components of an AnnData merged object